day two in Amsterdam, Rembrandt and the Golden Age masterpieces

 Luminous!
 (It’s actually brighter in real life than it appears here.)
 As if lit from within.
 Entitled View of Delft and painted by Vermeer, this is the most famous cityscape of the Dutch Golden Age.
 Looking at Delft from the south, the city has an air of tranquillity.
 Reflecting this in his composition, Vermeer made three horizontal stripes: water, city and sky.
 Look at the interplay of light and shade and the clouds, as well as the reflections in the water and the two women standing in the forefront.
 This painting, 357 years old, is a masterpiece.

 Right beside the museum is a lovely restaurant and gift shop.
-Looking at all that art makes one hungry and thirsty!
+Looking at all that art makes you hungry and thirsty!

 IMG_8070